dacorvo/tensorsandbox/cifar10/models/alex/README.md

 @10,000:  85,3%
 @100,000: 86,1%

-huge decrease in processing time.
+Huge decrease in processing time despite equivalent computation cost.
+This may be relatd to the lrn implementation (or my bogus calculations).

+Size : 1.07 Millions of parameters
+Flops: 37.08 Millions of operations

 # Alex 3